Generic Name: dextroamphetamine (DEX-troe-am-FET-a-meen)

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision or other vision changes; change in sexual ability or desire; chest pain or tightness; fainting; fast or irregular heartbeat; hallucinations; jaw/left arm pain; mental or mood changes (eg, agitation, aggression, depression, hostility, mood swings, new or worsening behavior or thought problems); numbness of an arm or leg; seizures; severe dizziness or headache; shortness of breath; significant weight loss or persistent loss of appetite; sudden vision changes; symptoms of stroke (eg, confusion, one-sided weakness, slurred speech); tremor; uncontrolled speech or muscle movements (eg, tics); unusual weakness or tiredness; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision or other vision changes; change in sexual ability or desire; chest pain or tightness; dark urine; decrease urination; erections that happen often or that last a long time; fainting; fast or irregular heartbeat; hallucinations; muscle pain or weakness; new or worsening mental, mood, or behavior changes (eg, aggression, depression, hostility, thought problems); numbness of an arm or leg; seizures; severe dizziness or headache; shortness of breath; significant weight loss or persistent loss of appetite; sudden vision changes; symptoms of stroke (eg, confusion, one-sided weakness, slurred speech); tremor; uncontrolled speech or muscle movements (eg, tics); unusual weakness or tiredness; vomiting.

 If OVERDOSE is suspected: